Modelling Lateral Spread in Wire Flat Rolling: Mathematical model

-Hydrostatic pressure, $\hat p$, and the normal Cauchy stresses, $\hat \sigma_{xx}$ and $\hat \sigma_{yy}$, and their deviatoric components, $\hat s_{xx}$ and $\hat s_{yy}$, are all scaled with shear yield stress, $\hat \kappa$.
-The assumption of a small friction coefficient is encoded by setting $\beta = \delta \mu$, where $\beta $ is a quantity of approximate unit magnitude.
+Hydrostatic pressure, $\hat p$, and the normal Cauchy stresses, $\hat \sigma_{xx}$ and $\hat \sigma_{yy}$, and their deviatoric components, $\hat s_{xx}$ and $\hat s_{yy}$, are all scaled with the shear yield stress, $\hat \kappa$.
+The assumption of a small friction coefficient is encoded by setting $\beta = \mu/\delta$, where $\beta $ is a quantity of approximate unit magnitude.
 Similarly, the shear stress, $\hat \sigma_{xy}$ is scaled with $\delta \hat \kappa$ resulting from small friction.
-To determine the order of magnitude of stress components in the $z$-direction the boundary condition is analysed.
-The lateral edges of the wire must be tension-free so that the material can move in this direction ($z$-direction).
-This condition may be written as $\vect{ \sigma \cdot s} = 0$, where $\vect s$ is the unit vector normal to the wire lateral edges.
-For a rectangular cross section $\vect s=(-\delta \intd b/\intd x, 0,1)$.
-Therefore, at $z=b(x)$, we get
+To determine the appropriate order of magnitude of stress components in the $z$-direction, we analysed the boundary condition at the lateral edges of the wire.
+Since these edges are free surfaces, the material is unconstrained in the $z$-direction and must satisfy the traction-free boundary condition

+where $\vect m$ is the unit vector normal to the wire lateral edges.
+By enforcing this physical constraint, we can infer the scaling of $z$-direction stress components relative to $\hat{\kappa}$, and thus determine their order of magnitude in the model.
+For a rectangular cross section, the wire lateral edges are given by $\hat{z} - \hat{b}(\hat{x})=0$, so the unit vector normal $\vect{m}$ is given by